krishnaw14/ML-Course_Andrew-NG-exercises/README.md

 # ML-Course_Andrew-NG-exercises
-Exercises in Machine Learning course by Andrew NG on Coursera
+Exercises in Machine Learning course by Andrew NG on Coursera Done as part of Summer of Science 2017